PAGalaxyLab/YAHFA/README.md

 ## Usage

-First please take a look at [demoPlugin](https://github.com/rk700/YAHFA/tree/master/demoPlugin) on how to create a patch plugin.
+First please take a look at [demoPlugin](https://github.com/rk700/YAHFA/tree/master/demoPlugin) on how to create a hook plugin.

-To apply a patch, create a new `DexClassLoader` which loads the file:
+To apply hooks, first create a new `DexClassLoader` which loads the plugin file:

 ```java
 DexClassLoader dexClassLoader = new DexClassLoader("/sdcard/demoPlugin-debug.apk",